mohd-muddassir99/Amazon-Sales-Dashboard/README.md

 # 📊 Amazon Sales Dashboard

-This project presents a fully interactive **Amazon Sales Dashboard** built in **Power BI**.
-It merges Amazon Sales Data with Amazon Fashion Product Details to deliver insights on regional performance, product trends, and category-level breakdowns.
+This project focuses on designing a dynamic and interactive Amazon Sales Dashboard using Power BI by merging two datasets: Amazon Sales Data and Amazon Fashion Details.
+The goal is to deliver meaningful insights into product sales, category performance, regional trends, and product-level details to aid decision-making and improve strategic focus.
 ---

 ## 🔍 Introduction